Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 I get asked these questions and many more over and over from the beginner swimmers I coach.

-Usually, what tends to happen is that the first pair of goggles that you come across are the ones in your local supermarket's aquatics aisle not realizing that this is probably the worst pair of goggles you can find :).
+Usually, what tends to happen is that the first pair of goggles you buy are from your local supermarket’s aquatics aisle, not realizing that they’re probably the worst pair you can find :).

-When you get to the pool, you discover that they do not sit properly on your face, they constantly leak and they fog up after a lap.
+Once you get to the pool, you discover they don’t sit properly on your face, leak constantly, and fog up after one lap.

-I did touch upon some tips for buying your first pair of swimming goggles already in one of my previous swimming goggle posts, but it does not hurt to hear an opinion from another expert.
+I covered some tips for buying your first pair of swimming goggles in a previous post, but it never hurts to get a second opinion.

-This time I asked the actual professional swimming equipment seller WT Sports about what one should consider when buying swimming goggles and here is what came out of our discussion.
+This time, I asked the professional swimming equipment seller WT Sports what to consider when buying goggles, and here’s what we came up with.

-Goggles come in all shapes and sizes, ranging from the small competition models to the full sized masks.
+Goggles come in all shapes and sizes, from small racing models to full-sized masks.

 Simple, yet effective green Swedish goggles